- About Us

-Town and Country Financial Corporation is the parent holding company for Town and Country Bank and Town and Country Banc Mortgage Services, Inc. with offices in Buffalo, Decatur, Edwardsville, Fairview Heights, Jacksonville, Lincoln, Mt.
-Zion, Springfield and Quincy.
+Town and Country Financial Corporation is the parent holding company for Town and Country Bank and Town and Country Banc Mortgage Services, Inc. with offices in Decatur, Edwardsville, Fairview Heights, Jacksonville, Lincoln, Springfield, and Quincy.
 Quincy operates under the name of Peoples Prosperity Bank.
 Town and Country Financial Corporation shares are quoted under the symbol TWCF.

 John E. Staudt